 Court to rule whether GMO case will be heard by 3 judges

-The High Court will next month hear and determine whether petitions challenging the government’s plan to allow the importation and distribution of genetically modified organisms (GMOs) will be heard by a three-judge Bench.
+The High Court will next month hear and determine whether petitions challenging the government’s plan to allow importation and distribution of genetically modified organisms (GMOs) will be heard by a three-judge Bench.

 Justice Hedwig Ong’undi directed Kenyan Peasants League—a lobby group representing peasant farmers, to file their responses and submissions into the empanelment of a Bench by March 31.